scrapy/scrapy/docs/topics/architecture.rst

 Spiders are custom classes written by Scrapy users to parse responses and extract items (aka scraped items) from them or additional URLs (requests) to follow.
-Each spider is able to handle a specific domain (or group of domains).
 For more information see :ref:`topics-spiders`.

 Item Pipeline
 -------------